exploring self-realization, sacred personhood, and full humanity

-I make the assertion concerning the importance of this book – which is free to read on the internet – as it touches upon a most personal aspect of our future lives in the coming “real world” – romance, marriage, and Twin-soul love.
-We will find that the true marriage and the true romance – I say “true,” in that, we speak here of a spiritual process, an affinity extending well beyond that of fevered attractions based on brain-chemical interplay - become catalyst to spiritual evolvement and utmost happiness in the coming realms.
-In fact, as you will learn from the words of Margaret, Spirit-Guide, true Eros constitutes the chief happiness on the other side, so much so that, heaven would not be heaven without it!
+I make the assertion concerning the importance of this book, which is free to read on the internet, as it touches upon a most personal aspect of our future lives in the coming “real world” – romance, marriage, and Twin-soul love.
+We will find that the true marriage and the true romance – I say “true,” in that, we speak here of a spiritual process, an affinity extending well beyond that of fevered attractions based on brain-chemical interplay -- become catalyst to spiritual evolvement and utmost happiness in the coming realms.
+In fact, as we learn from Spirit Guide Margaret, true Eros constitutes the chief happiness on the other side, so much so that, heaven would not be heaven without it.
 Margaret makes this very plain.
 See my four books for extended discussion:

 Another very important aspect of Duffey's book, an issue that will affect not a few upon crossing over: Twin souls are sometimes temporarily “out of phase” with each other in terms of their development.
 See the excerpt of Mary, Spirit-Guide and her Twin-soul, Robert, whom she regularly visits in the Dark Realms, encouraging and pleading with him to join her in their “real life” in Summerland.
 I have read of this before, one Twin attempting help the mate who’s fallen behind, but Heaven Revised’s offering is most poignant.

 A review of Duffey's book by Michael Tymn: